This article will teach you how to white-label your SendGrid SMTP.

 - Click on Next.

-- This process may vary depending on your domain host (example shown using a ClickFunnels domain).
+- This process may vary depending on your domain host (the example is shown using a ClickFunnels domain).

 - In Clickfunnels, select Domains from the Account Menu.